rycolab/website/content/classes/intro-nlp-f22/main.md

 +++
 title = 'Natural Language Processing' subtitle = 'ETH Zürich, Fall 2022: [Course catalog](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=163664&semkez=2022W&ansicht=LEHRVERANSTALTUNGEN&lang=en)'
-summary = 'This course presents topics in natural language processing with an emphasis on modern techniques, primarily focusing on statistical and deep learning approaches.
-The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.'
+summary = 'The course constitutes an introduction to modern techniques in the field of natural language processing (NLP).
+Our primary focus is on the algorithmic aspects of structured NLP models.
+The course is self-contained and designed to complement other machine learning courses at ETH Zürich, e.g., Deep Learning and Advanced Machine Learning.
+The course also has a strong focus on algebraic methods, e.g., semiring theory.
+In addition to machine learning, we also cover the linguistic background necessary for reading the NLP literature.'

 active = true  # Activate this widget? true/false
 weight = 20